betterftr/autods/README.md

 LLM used in my tests:
 >mistral-7b-instruct-v0.2.Q4_0.gguf

-Be careful tho, I went to eat dinner and it already created a 500k .json, make sure to watch it work if you decide to use it on websites with DEPTH 1+
+Be careful leaving it running on websites with DEPTH 1+, the resulting file can be big.